andris9/fetch/README.md

 **NB** If the file has been marked with charset other than utf-8, it is converted automatically.

+By default `iconv-lite` is used for charset conversion.
+If you want to use `node-iconv` module instead, add `"iconv": "*"` to your package.json file, it will be picked up by `fetch` automatically.

 ## Streaming

 `fetch.FetchStream(url [, options]) -> Stream`